poloniusDergath/CloudflareDDNS/README.md

 ### Installation

-I recommend putting this script in your */usr/local/bin* directory or somewhere else in your path so it's easy to run.
+I recommend putting this script in the */opt/* directory, as it'll be run by the systemd service.

 1. Copy the script file to your desired path and rename if you want.